top of page

 The wave nature of matter and energy is described by the Schrödinger equation, which is the fundamental equation of quantum mechanics.

-A third characteristic of quantum physics is the principle of uncertainty, which limits the precision with which we can know the properties of a quantum system.
+A third characteristic of quantum physics is the principle of uncertainty, which limits the precision with which we can determine a quantum system's properties.

-For example, we cannot measure an electron's exact position and momentum simultaneously because the act of measurement disturbs the system and changes its state.
+For example, we cannot measure an electron's exact position and momentum simultaneously because measurement disturbs the system and changes its state.

 The more we know about one property, the less we know about the other.
 This is known as the Heisenberg uncertainty principle, implying fundamental randomness and unpredictability in the quantum world.

-A fourth feature of quantum physics is the phenomenon of entanglement, which occurs when two or more quantum particles are so strongly correlated that they share the same quantum state, even when large distances separate them.
+A fourth feature of quantum physics is entanglement, which occurs when two or more quantum particles are so strongly correlated that they share the same quantum state, even when large distances separate them.

 Quantum physics has many applications and implications for science and technology, as well as for philosophy and culture.
 It has led to the development of devices such as lasers, transistors, superconductors, and quantum computers, which use the properties of quantum systems to perform tasks that are impossible or inefficient with classical systems.